 Adopting the latest Microsoft technologies, apps and services on M365 can be challenging and frustrating.
-Often latest releases, like Viva suite of apps and services, have an under-developed feel and lack the depth or robustness of major products.
-We help our clients understand what these solutions are, where they fit in their organisations landscapt, and when they are ready for prime-time and adoption.
-Microsoft Viva modules: Connections, Learning, Insights and Topics, range from useful to adopt not, through to almost vapour-ware.
-At Spoke, we'll help you figure out which is which, as well as as when and how to adopt when ready.
+Often latest releases, like the Viva suite of apps and services, have an under-developed feel and lack the depth or robustness of major products.
+We help our clients understand what these solutions are, where they fit in their organisations landscape, and when they are ready for prime-time and adoption.
+Microsoft Viva modules: Connections, Learning, Insights and Topics, range from useful to adopt through to almost vapour-ware.
+At Spoke, we will help you figure out which is which, as well as when and how to adopt when you are ready.

 Microsoft Viva is the latest collection of modules and services released from Microsoft.
 Being driven under the latest marketing push around employee experience platform, Viva Connect, Viva Learning, Viva Insights and Viva Topics are only loosely interconnected and useful tools offered through the Microsoft Teams user-experience.

 With the persistent push to establish Microsoft Teams as the primary portal and user-experience for Microsoft apps and services, connecting Viva suite to it only makes sense - but which are really ready for use?